SODP logo

 A premium ad network works exclusively with big brands and well-known companies to provide high-quality traffic at a higher price.

-The advantage of working with such networks is that publishers access big budgets and well-crafted ad campaigns that usually convert well.
-The downside is that it can be hard to secure a premium network’s approval as they are very selective with the inventory they offer advertisers.
+The advantage of working with such networks is that publishers can access big budgets and high-converting ad campaigns.
+The downside is that it can be hard to secure a premium network’s approval as they are very selective with the inventory they offer to advertisers.

 Examples: